Automatic Layout

 -

-Loop through the passed list of objects (which now is equipped with dimensions, and is sorted by descending height), and let the current object be denoted as
+Loop through the passed list of objects, and let the current object be denoted as

 - If

-with the (top-left) coordinates it would take if it were drawn (in this case, the x-coordinate would go back to the initial state since we moved to a new row, and the y-coordinate would increase by the height of the previous row).
+itemdoes NOT fit horizontally, we move to a new row.
+Again, equipitemwith the (top-left) coordinates it would take if it were drawn (in this case, the x-coordinate would go back to the initial state since we moved to a new row, and the y-coordinate would increase by the height of the previous row, which is determined from the height of the tallest object in that row).

 - Return the mutated list of objects.